Gregoire888/arcads-test/README.md

 Unit tests are written using the [Jest](https://jestjs.io/) framework.
 They cover the business logic of the application.

 E2E tests are written using the [Supertest](https://github.com/ladjs/supertest) library and are placed in the `src/test` folder.
 They cover the API endpoints.

+## Known issues

+- DB indices to add
+- use Nest ConfigService or equivalent for env handling
+- use Nest Logger instead of console.log
+- add swagger tags

+## Final thoughts

+In order to save some time while still showcasing the whole process, I didn't test the reports module's components as I did for the transactions module.
+I guess IRL I would also prioritize integration tests if time doesn't allow both.
+This ensures a behaviour and thus gives better protection against future regressions.